 Preparation of our consolidated financial statements requires accounting policies that involve significant estimates and judgments regarding the amounts included in the consolidated financial statements and disclosed in the accompanying notes to the consolidated financial statements.
 We continually review the appropriateness of our accounting policies and the accuracy of our estimates including discussion with the Audit & Ethics Committee of our Board of Directors that may make recommendations to management regarding these policies.
 Even with a thorough process, estimates must be adjusted based on changing circumstances and new information.
 Actual results could differ from those estimates.
-Management has identified the policies described below as requiring significant judgment and having a potential material impact to our consolidated financial statements.
+Management has identified the policies, further described in the notes to the consolidated financial statements included in Item 8 of this report, described below as requiring significant judgment and having a potential material impact to our consolidated financial statements.